Quasi-alternating surgeries: Introduction

 It seems surprising that every asymmetric census knot has exactly two dbc slopes, and these slopes are consecutive integers and both quasi-alternating.
 One might wonder if this is a general phenomenon, see Question~\ref{ques:asym}.
 Other asymmetric L-space knots were con\-structed in~\cite{BL17}.
 In~\cite{BKM_alt} we have shown that the simplest $14$ of these knots have exactly two alternating slopes and they are consecutive integers.
 Here we generalize these results as follows.

-\begin{thm:BLknots}[Abbreviated] For $6$ of the $14$ simplest asymmetric hyperbolic L-space knots from~\cite{BL17}, each set of dbc slopes agrees with the set of alternating slopes and consists of two consecutive integers.
-For the other $8$ knots, each set of dbc slopes contains two consecutive integers which are both alternating slopes and we identify an explicit finite set of further slopes that might be dbc slopes. \end{thm:BLknots}
+\begin{thm:BLknots}[Abbreviated] For $6$ of the $14$ simplest asymmetric hyperbolic L-space knots from~\cite{BL17}, the set of dbc slopes agrees with the set of alternating slopes and consists of two consecutive integers.
+For the other $8$ knots, the set of dbc slopes contains two consecutive integers which are both alternating slopes and we identify an explicit finite set of further slopes that might be dbc slopes. \end{thm:BLknots}